 Cornell University embraces diversity and seeks candidates who will contribute to a climate that supports students, faculty and staff of all identities and backgrounds.
 We strongly encourage individuals from underrepresented and/or marginalized identities to apply.

-We are looking for a motivated, hardworking Grounds Worker to join our team in the Cornell Grounds Department!
-As as Temporary Grounds Worker, you will perform manual labor and independently operate light equipment for general landscape maintenance and/or landscape construction tasks, including turf maintenance, plant maintenance, litter control, snow removal, and other duties.
-It will be expected that you will promptly report unsafe conditions or damage to campus landscape, equipment, or facilities.
-You will safely operate hand and self-propelled equipment and tools including string trimmers, walk behind mowers, blowers, snow blowers, rakes, and shovels to achieve required landscape standards.
+Performs manual labor and independently operates light equipment for general landscape maintenance and /or landscape construction tasks, including turf maintenance, plant maintenance, litter control, snow removal, and other duties.
+Promptly reports unsafe conditions or damage to campus landscape, equipment, or facilities.
+Safely operates hand and self-propelled equipment and tools including string trimmers, walk behind mowers, blowers, snow blowers, rakes, and shovels to achieve required landscape standards.

-Your position will be subject to call-in twenty-four hours a day, seven days a week to handle emergencies, including, but not limited to, snow related emergencies.
-It is also subject to shift changes and extended working hours (including nights, early mornings, evenings, weekends and holidays) to meet seasonal work demand.
-You could be subject to working in weather related extremes of high and low temperatures or snow and rain for extended periods.
-You may come into contact with sewage and dead animals and being exposed to bees/stings and other environmental allergens is a possibility as well.
+Subject to call-in twenty-four hours a day, seven days a week to handle emergencies, especially snow emergencies.
+Subject to shift changes and extended working hours (including nights, early mornings, evenings, weekends and holidays) to meet seasonal work demand.
+Subject to working in weather related extremes of high and low temperatures, snow and rain for extended periods.
+May come into contact with sewage and dead animals.
+May be exposed to bees/stings and other environmental allergens.

 University Job Title: